Operating Leverage Definition

 Cash is king, so how are you improving your company’s cash flow?

 Degree of Operating Leverage

-The degree of operating leverage of a company’s cost structure is a ratio that measure’s the sensitivity of a company’s profits to changes in sales volume.
+The degree of leverage of a company’s cost structure is a ratio that measure’s the sensitivity of profits to changes in sales volume.
 In other words, this measures the degree to which a change in sales impacts profitability.
-In a company with high operating leverage, changes in sales volume magnify changes in profitability.
-Whereas in a company with low operating leverage the effects of fluctuations in sales volume impact profitability to a smaller degree.
+In a company with high leverage, changes in sales volume magnify changes in profitability.
+Whereas in a company with low leverage the effects of fluctuations in sales volume impact profitability to a smaller degree.
 Divide the percentage change in the operating income by the percentage change in sales volume to find the degree of operating leverage.
 Use the following formula:

 For more tips on how to improve cash flow, click here to access our 25 Ways to Improve Cash Flow whitepaper.